 Corporal punishment: The Ministry of Education Regulation on Student Punishment B.E.
 2548 (2005) article 5 establishes 4-level punishment including admonition, parole, deduction of behavioral marks, and behavior modification activity, and article 6 states that it is prohibited to punish pupils and students with violent methods or with harmful, angry or revengeful intention.

-Other safety measures and Covid-19: Currently, the schools are all open but students and teachers are required to wear masks at all time.
+Other safety measures and Covid-19: As of May 2022, schools are all open but students and teachers are required to wear masks at all time.
 And the schools have to follow the Covid-19 measures by the Ministry of Education (Announcement of the Ministry of Education, 10 May 2022).

 Admission selection and processes: No information was found.